AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/assembly.md

 | *Video Name (Bag Name)                  | 2   |
 | Tabby Cat                               | 100 |

 ***Whats in a name?** It's a large BOM and a long documentation process.
-Name preferences were occasionally missed along the way.
-We will try to have the bag label name in parenthesis next to the video callout name where they are different.
+Name preferences were occasionally mixed up along the way.
+We will try to have the bag label name in parenthesis next to the video callout name where they differ.

 ## Tools
 ### Essential